meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Interpretations

 These sections are full of claims and numbers that I don&rsquo;t remember where I read, so it&rsquo;s quite open to be updated.
 When I update these, I&rsquo;ll see if my [beliefs](#org31fbebe) need updating.

-<a id="org25f59d3"></a>

-## To look into

--   Conversion of ALA to EPA/DHA in the body
--   Ideal omega 3:6 ratio
--   Quantity of omega 3 needed
--   Conversion of carotenoids to retinoids

 <a id="org0a842ca"></a>